 DIRECTIONS EXPLANATION Enter the calendar year that the grant award will start.
 The grant award year is the calendar year following this application year.
 Enter the project name.
 The project name should be a unique identifier of this particular project.
 Enter the name of the governmental unit applying.
 The applicant must be a governmental unit.
-Enter the name and contact information of the applicant's "Responsible Governmental Unit's Official / Unit's Unit's Governmental unit means any unit of government including, but not limited to: a county, city, village, town, tribe, metropolitan sewerage district created under ss.
+Governmental unit means any unit of government including, but not limited to: o a county, city, village, town, tribe, metropolitan sewerage district created under ss.
 200.01-200.15 or 200.21-200.65, Wis.
-Stats.; town sanitary district, public inland lake protection and rehabilitation district, regional planning commission or drainage district operating under ch.
+Stats.; o town sanitary district, public inland lake protection and rehabilitation district, regional planning commission or drainage district operating under ch.
 89, Wis.
 Stats., or ch.
 88, Wis.
-Stats; and school districts.
-The Governmental Unit's Official / Authorized Signatory must be consistent with the name or job title of the individual authorized by the Authorized Signatory is the Government Official authorized to sign the grant application on behalf of the governmental unit.
-Governmental Responsibility Resolution form attached to this application (See Attachment G ).
-The Authorized Signatory cannot be a consultant.
+Stats; and o school districts.
+Enter the name and contact information of the applicant's "Responsible Government Official/Authorized Signatory".
+The Responsible Governmental Unit's Official / Authorized Signatory is the Government Official authorized to sign the grant application on behalf of the governmental unit.
+The Governmental Unit's Official / Authorized Signatory must be consistent with the name or job title of the individual authorized by the Governmental Responsibility Resolution form attached to this application (See Attachment G).
+The Authorized Signatory consultant .
 Enter the name and contact information of the applicant's "Contact Person".
 The Grant Contact Person is the Government Official or staff person most directly involved in the implementation of this project.
 If the Grant Contact Person is the same as the Governmental Unit's Authorized Signatory, write same in the Contact Person box and leave the remaining fields on the right half of Part I blank.
 The Grant Contact Person cannot be a consultant.